AnnaVargova/AutomationShield_wiki/OptoShield.md

 ```
 which will return a floating point number.

 The board contains a second, independent LDR in addition to the one used as a sensor.
 This allows the user to test the functionality of the sensor and perform simple experiments.
-The auxiliary LDR can be read by calling
-The output from the LDR is read by
+The output from the auxiliary LDR is read by
 ```
 Opto.sensorAuxRead();
 ```
-and similarly to `Opto.sensorRead()` the function returns the voltage on the sensor circuit as a floating point parameter.
+and similarly to `Opto.sensorReadVoltage()` the function returns the voltage on the sensor circuit as a floating point parameter.
 Note that this sensor is merely for testing and calibration, like in the case of the main sensor, is not possible.

 ### Reference